Remote magnon-phonon entanglement in the waveguide-magnomechanics: Introduction

-Hybrid quantum systems based on magnons in ferromagnetic crystals have attracted considerable interest owing to the long coherence times of spin ensembles~\cite{cavitymagnonics,quantummagnon}, providing a promising platform for entanglement generation and application.
-In particular, building on the cavity magnomechanical system~\cite{magnoncavity,kerrcavitymagnon,cavitymagnomechan}, a yttrium iron garnet (YIG) sphere placed inside a microwave cavity enables the magnon mode to couple with photons via magnetic dipole interaction and with phonons via magnetostrictive forces, various schemes have been proposed for generating stable continuous-variable entanglement~\cite{nonreciprocalent,entopa,kerrmagnontmss,macroent}, including tripartite photon-magnon-phonon entanglement~\cite{mppentang} and optical-magnon-microwave-phonon entanglement~\cite{COMMLJ}.
-Furthermore, the hybrid cavity-magnon-qubit system~\cite{magnonqubit,qubitmagnon} provides an alternative route for realizing discrete-variable entanglement, such as photon-magnon-qubit GHZ state~\cite{GHZ} and magnonic Bell~\cite{Bell} and NOON states~\cite{NOON}.
+Hybrid quantum systems based on magnons in ferromagnetic crystals have attracted considerable interest owing to the long coherence time of spin ensembles~\cite{cavitymagnonics,quantummagnon}, thereby providing a promising platform for entanglement generation and applications~\cite{remoteschro,magquantifi,tunable,nonreciproopto,Nonrephophon,tricoupling,tailoring,Barnett}.
+In particular, cavity magnomechanical systems~\cite{magnoncavity,kerrcavitymagnon,cavitymagnomechan}, in which a yttrium iron garnet (YIG) sphere is placed inside a microwave cavity, enable the magnon mode to couple to photons via magnetic dipole interactions and to phonons via magnetostrictive forces.
+Building on this platform, various schemes have been proposed for generating stable continuous-variable entanglement~\cite{nonreciprocalent,entopa,kerrmagnontmss,macroent}, including genuine tripartite photon-magnon-phonon entanglement~\cite{mppentang} and optical-magnon-microwave-phonon entanglement~\cite{COMMLJ}.
+Furthermore, the hybrid cavity-magnon-qubit system~\cite{magnonqubit,qubitmagnon,qubitmagnonsquee} provides an alternative route for realizing discrete-variable entanglement, such as photon-magnon-qubit GHZ states~\cite{GHZ} and magnonic Bell~\cite{Bell} and NOON states~\cite{NOON}.
 However, these schemes are limited to local configurations and cannot generate remote entanglement.
 Recently, it has been shown that propagating microwave photons can mediate remote magnon-magnon coupling~\cite{coherremag}, which can be exploited to generate remote bipartite magnon-magnon entanglement~\cite{Remagnonent,remotemagnon2}.